radanalyticsio/oshinko-specs/metrics-for-spark-clusters.md

 differentiator is the separation of the REST server into a container of its own.

+#### Update

+After reaching a group consensus, the deployment option should use the Jolokia Java agent mode instead of the proxy method.
+This was chosen because it will simplify the general deployment (not needing an extra pod), and because there will need to be changes to the openshift-spark image regardless of the methodology and it was felt that adding the Jolokia JAR to the image would be the path of least resistance.
+At this time, it does not make sense for the development effort to add an addition pod for the Jolokia proxy agent.

 ### General changes

 Regardless of the methdology chosen, the `metrics.properties` configuration